The Bronze Horseman

 The gleam of these brass helmets,

-Bearing bullet holes of battle.
+Bearing the bullet holes of battle.

 The smoke and thunder of your citadel